melibellule/Go-Care-Bears-Game/README.md

 # Go Care Bears Game

-A game by Team Go Care Bears for care jam 2021
+A game by Team Go Care Bears for Care Jam 2021

 ## Installation